Nantucket Memorial Airport: Air Force Two at Nantucket

 The airport is currently home to a variety of general aviation aircraft, ranging from Piper J-3 Cubs to Boeing Business Jets in the summer months.
 The 46th President of the United States and former Vice President of the United States Joe Biden visited the island on seven Thanksgiving holidays during his eight-year vice presidential term, arriving and departing on board a U.S. Air Force operated Boeing 757-200 (USAF aircraft designation Boeing C-32) flying as Air Force Two.
 The aircraft was accompanied by a USAF operated Boeing C-17 Globemaster III cargo jet.
 The C-32 and C-17 are currently the largest aircraft ever to land and takeoff from Nantucket.
 The largest regularly scheduled passenger airliner flown in mainline service was the McDonnell Douglas DC-9-30 jet operated by Northeast and Continental.
-Currently, the largest commercial jetliner serving the airport is the Embraer E190 and occasionally the A220-300 operated by JetBlue.
+Currently, the largest commercial jetliner serving the airport is the Embraer E175 (operated by American Eagle, Delta Connection and United Express) and seasonally the A220-300 operated by JetBlue (previously operated by E190 up until retirement of the aircraft).